-Senators Lautenberg and Levin introduced Senate Bill 535 in the 101st Congress on March 8, 1989.62 S. 535 was "identical to S. 1014, as amended" by the Senate Subcommittee on Oversight of Government Management.
-63 In House hearings on S. 535, Senator Lautenberg acknowledged that he and his colleagues had "modified the legislation in response to concerns raised by the administration and others."64 The House concurred in the Senate's approval of S. 535 and recommended the bill's passage.
+Senators Lautenberg and Levin introduced Senate Bill 535 in the 101st Congress on March 8, 1989.75 S. 535 was "identical to S. 1014, as amended" by the Senate Subcommittee on Oversight of Government Management.76 In House hearings on S. 535, Senator Lautenberg acknowledged that he and his colleagues had "modified the legislation in response to concerns raised by the administration and others."77 The House concurred in the Senate's approval of S. 535 and recommended the bill's passage.

 Most of the features observed in the contemporary Civil Penalties Inflation Adjustment Act can be traced to S. 535.
-This bill resolved the ambiguity in previous versions' reference to "the preceding calendar year" by unambiguously defining "the term 'cost-of-living adjustment" as "the percentage (if any) for each civil monetary penalty by which - (1) the Consumer Price Index for the month of June of the calendar year preceding the adjustment, exceeds (2) the Consumer Price Index for the month of June of the calendar year in which the amount of such civil monetary penalty was last set or adjusted pursuant to law."65 This definition codified the "CPI lag" anomaly of the Inflation Adjustment Act.
+This bill resolved the ambiguity in previous versions' reference to "the preceding calendar year" by unambiguously defining "the term 'cost-of-living adjustment" as "the percentage (if any) for each civil monetary penalty by which - (1) the Consumer Price Index for the month of June of the calendar year preceding the adjustment, exceeds (2) the Consumer Price Index for the month of such civil monetary penalty was last set or adjusted pursuant to law."78 This definition codified the "CPI lag" anomaly of the Inflation Adjustment Act.